Polynomial size linear programs for problems in P: Introduction

-For concreteness, we focus on an explicit construction of a poly-size LP that can be used to solve the perfect matching problem.
+For concreteness, we focus on an explicit construction of a polynomial size LP that can be used to solve the perfect matching problem.
 Firstly we describe another `natural' polytope, $\PM_n$, for the perfect matching problem.
 Then we will introduce the notion of a weak extended formulation (WEF).
 Instead of requiring projection onto $\PM_n$ we will simply require that LPs solved over the WEF solve the original problem.
 The objective function used is basically just a $\pm 1$ encoding of the input graph.
 The approach used is quite general and can be applied to any problem in $P$ for which an explicit algorithm is known.
 It extends to polynomial time solvable optimization problems also.
 However in this case a logarithmic (in the weight of the optimum solution) number of optimizations are made over the constructed WEF.
 Note that when an EF exists {\em both} the optimization and decision problems can be solved in a single LP optimization.
-Hence a WEF is indeed weaker than an EF in this sense.
+Hence a WEF is weaker since a single LP solves only the decision problem.
 We discuss this further in Section \ref{sect:conclusions}.